shells-dw/streamdeck-totalmix/README.md

 - Open "Options" -> "Settings..." in TotalMix, then open the tab "OSC".
 - Make sure Remote Controller 1 has a checkmark next to "In Use".
 By default TotalMix will use the ports 7001 and 9001.

-Note: on MacOS, you'll have to enter "127.0.0.1" in the Remote Controller Address textbox, otherwise it will not work.

-- Please also set the "Number of faders per bank" to 16, or it will not fully work.
+- In the bottom, set the "Number of faders per bank" setting to reflect the amount of channels your interface offers (the plugin will offer channels based on that value).
 - Then, do the same for Remote Controller 2.
 It will default to 7002 and 9002.

 If you (have to) change these ports, make sure updating them in the plugin config as well!